SteveRMann/Halloween-2022/README.md

 Contains the sound files and editing information.
 It also contains the DFPlayer notes.

 ## src
-### eggDrop
+### dfPlayer
-This is the code that operates a servo to drop an egg.
+This is the code that controls the sounds from the box
-EggDrop is separate from the monster box, but basically it drops a plastic egg on command.

 ### HBridgeTest
-Code to test the H-Bridges
+Code to test the H-Bridge.
+This year we changed to a library to control the tail H-bridge

 ### Lid
 Contains the Arduino source code for the lid mechanism.